kameshwarg/MyJail/README.md

 ![](dockerinstall.png)

-you can run docker within the confines of folder 'd' `apt-get install postgresql`
+you can run docker within the confines of folder 'd' or even postgre `apt-get install postgresql`

-Note: you may have to jump through some hoops to get the services started as it is chroot and requests might be ignored https://superuser.com/questions/688733/start-a-systemd-service-inside-chroot
+Note: you may have to jump through some hoops to get the services started as it is within chroot and requests might be ignored https://superuser.com/questions/688733/start-a-systemd-service-inside-chroot